MishaAnalytics/worldbank-gdp-inflation-unemployment/README.md

 - Calculates **average global values** for comparison
 - Visualizes trends for **Ukraine**, **Netherlands**, and the **global average**
 - Demonstrates the correlation between GDP and Unemployment
-- In  the `outputs/` forlder you can demonstrations of running this code.
+- In  the `outputs/` forlder you can find demonstrations of running this code.

 ---